-This single-story station was built in 1973 and had a renovation that was completed in 2012.
+Station 5 was built in 1973 and a renovation was completed in 2012.
 The renovation added a weight room and four bedrooms that allowed for needed additional sleeping quarters for personnel.
-The renovation also included a complete remodel to the already existing building.
 As a result, the station has a brand-new kitchen, two offices (one for firefighters, and one for officers), a remodeled living space, a storage room, three bathrooms, and three additional bedrooms on the south side of the building.
-The station primary response area covers the northeast section of the district but with the current addition of automatic vehicle locators (AVL) the district now can determine where the closest emergency apparatus is to the call and send the closest unit to reduce response times.
+The station’s primary response area covers the northeast section of the District but with the current addition of automatic vehicle locators (AVL) the District can determine where the closest emergency apparatus is to the call and send the closest unit to reduce response times.

 Station 5 is also affiliated with the North Area Technical Rescue Team.
 This team was formed by more than a dozen metro area fire departments to share resources and manpower to effectively mitigate technical rescue incidents.
 This eliminates the need for participating fire departments to purchase duplicate specialized equipment.
 Our affiliation allows us the ability to call neighboring agencies for manpower and equipment at no cost to the taxpayers.
-Some of the departments that assist in training and incident support are: Westminster Fire, North Metro Fire, North Washington Fire, and Federal Heights Fire Departments.
+Some of the departments that assist in training and incident support are: Westminster Fire, North Metro Fire, Adams County Fire and Thornton Fire.

-Station 5, although not the busiest station in the district, is very busy with other responsibilities that help serve our citizens and the department.
-Several of the crew members participate in several different aspects of the fire department.
-Each shift has at least one certified car seat technician (certified through CPS, Child Passenger Safety) and can assist with installation of child car seats; and many of the station’s firefighters in addition to technical rescue can be part of Other specialties like wildland firefighting or water rescue operations which makes for many opportunities to train you may from time to time see us on out training for potential real life calls.
-Station 5 members maintain a high level of dedication to the department and the community if you see us out please feel free to say hello.
+Station 5 is very busy with other responsibilities that help serve our citizens and the department.
+Each shift has at least one certified car seat technician (certified through SafeKids Worldwide CPS, Child Passenger Safety) and can assist with installation of child car seats; and many of the station’s firefighters in addition to technical rescue participate in other specialties like wildland firefighting and water rescue operations which makes for many opportunities to train.
+Station 5 members maintain a high level of dedication to the department and the community, if you see us out please feel free to say hello.